 I'd also like to give a shout out for 2015/2017 World Veterans Champion Craig Marchant who's never off Facebook trying to lever some other ex-rider out of retirement or promoting the next event for us, a real credit to the cause.

 yes - YOU!

 New, current or ex-rider - you are all most welcome to join our friendly Racing for Grown-Ups circuit.
-Over 40s race 39 to 49 year olds and ditto the other two age groups although you are allowed to compete against younger opposition unless there are no spaces in the day's programme.
+Over 35s race 35 to 40 year olds (possibly subject to change for 2023) and ditto the other age groups although you are allowed to compete against younger opposition unless there are no spaces in the day's programme.
 We'd love to see some new or old faces taking part this year, and in doing so you are not only helping prolong the life of the Sport but also helping boost its media coverage which is no bad thing these days.
-There's absolutely no pressure and a genuine air of calm in the pits.
+There's absolutely no pressure and a genuine air of calm in the pits (most times!).
 And of course there's the feelgood factor of supporting our chosen charities which we've been quite successful at.
-We'd really appreciate your presence at at least one round, but if you could manage a couple or more that would be fantastic, so take a look at our fixtures (link above) and start planning a ride or nine!
+We'd really appreciate your presence at at least one round, but if you could manage a couple or more that would be fantastic, so take a look at our fixtures and start planning a ride or nine!
 We are not governed by British Cycling so you don't need one of their expensive race licences but there is the inevitable insurance cover which costs just a few quid - much more palatable.

 If you're old enough you're good enough!